fivetran/dbt_quickbooks_source/README.md

     quickbooks_schema: your_schema_name
 ```

-This package takes into consideration that not every QuickBooks user utilizes the same transactional tables.
+This package takes into consideration that not every QuickBooks account utilizes the same transactional tables.
 As such, each transactional object
-(combination of parent and child transaction tables) is set up as a variable within the `dbt_project.yml` file to either be enabled or disabled.
+(combination of parent and child transaction tables) is declared as a variable within the `dbt_project.yml` file to either be enabled or disabled.
-See below for this packages default QuickBooks configuration of transactional objects.
-If your use case is different, you can simply change the
+See below for this package's default QuickBooks configuration of transactional objects.
+If your use case is different, you may simply change the
-variable of the transactional object(s) within your own `dbt_project.yml` file to `true` or `false` which enables and disables the transactional
+variable of the transactional object(s) within your own `dbt_project.yml` file as `true` or `false` to enable or disable the transactional
 tables upstream respectively.

 ```yml